 Concerns about Child Welfare

 Children can come to harm because of

 - Sexual abuse

 Children rarely tell if they are being abused.
 However there may been signs which make you concerned and may be an indication of a child being abused or neglected.
 For example, you may notice one or more of these:

-If a child discloses that they are being abuse (physically, sexually or emotionally)
+If a child discloses that they are being abused (physically, sexually or emotionally)

 1. Is the child in immediate danger?